 - Dividend Announcement Date: This is the date when a company formally announces how much dividends it will pay out.
 Dividends must be approved by the shareholders before they can be paid.

 - Ex-Dividend Date: This can also be called the ex-date.
 The ex-dividend date or ex-date is the date that the dividend eligibility expires.
-For example, if the ex-dividend date is on October 8, someone that buys the stock on October 8 or after this date won’t be eligible to receive the dividends.
+For example, if the ex-dividend date is on October 8, someone that buys the stock on the ex-dividend date (i.e October 8) or after this date won’t be eligible to receive the dividends.

 - Record Date: The record date is set one day after the ex-dividend date.
 This date helps the company to determine which shareholders are eligible to receive a dividend.

 - Payment Date: This is the date when the company issues the dividend payment.
 This is when the dividend cash is credited to the investor’s account.

 When it comes to dividends, many people get confused with the ex-dividend date.
 What is the ex dividend date?
 Let’s create an example, if a company declares the ex dividend date as Thursday, Oct 8, you need to purchase the stock before this date, not on this date to be eligible to receive the next dividend payment.

 Why?
 The Securities and Exchange Commission (SEC) requires a trade to settle in two business days for a trade to settle (T+2).
 So when you purchase a stock, you technically don’t “own” the stock until three days later.

 There are currently 99 stocks on the Canadian dividend all star list and the dividend frequency (M = monthly, Q = Quarterly):